The holiday season is a joyous time for families and loved ones to gather, celebrate, and ring in the new year.

-The roof shingles may withstand years of harsh weather but not the harshness of nails and hammers.
+Roof shingles can withstand years of harsh weather but not the severity of nails and hammers.
 One wrong hit and you can break a shingle, create cracks or gaps and damage your roof majorly.
-Considering that it probably be covered in snow, the damage can be even more severe.
-Also, it’ll be difficult to fix the damage even for professional roofing companies.
-While hanging the lights, make sure you use plastic clips to avoid unwanted cracks.
+Considering that your roof is likely to be covered in snow, the damage caused can be even more severe.

 Walking all over the roof could be dangerous.
-You need to do it tactfully considering what parts can handle your weight and what can’t.
-If you cant find some professional to hang the light for you, do it either with barefoot or soft sneakers.
-If there is any snow, clear the roof first, see the situation and then get on the roof.
+You need to do it tactfully considering which parts can handle your weight and which can’t.
 Try to find a secure spot to do the most of the job.
 The less you walk around, the better.
-It will be a great idea to climb a ladder and move it around the roof to decorate only the edges of the roof.
-Don’t walk on the shingles.

 Use Non-Slippery Shoes For Your Safety

 While going up on the roof, ensure you use non-slippery shoes for your safety.
-Avoid walking rapidly to prevent injuries of any kind.
-Think of yourself as a cat on a roof and keep your steps steady as much as possible.
+Slips are a big concern when climbing on your roof in the winter, and this is especially true if you’ve recently experienced snow.
 Remember, not only could you get hurt by slipping or falling, but also the roof can get damaged when you fall on it.
-We at Valor Home come across such cases more than you can imagine.

 Valor Home offers quality Roof Replacement, Roofing Installation, and other home improvement services across all Maryland & Virginia areas including Arnold, Severna Park, Edgewater, Crownsville, Cape St. Claire, and the surrounding areas.
-Our team members work diligently to ensure everything meets your expectations.
-If you notice any sign of roof damage or even if there is a slight chance of it, contact us immediately.
-Call us for further questions about roof damages and hanging Christmas lights on the roof.
+If you notice any sign of roof damage or suspect that there may be damage, contact us immediately!